-The Insignia 4K Fire TV Edition (2020 model) may grab your attention with super-low prices during sales events, but it's also the best smart TV around for people who want the convenience of Alexa and streaming services in a single package.
-With 4K resolution, HDR support with Dolby Vision and Amazon's huge library of apps and content, the real selling point of the Insignia Fire TV isn't any one feature, but the total package of smart capabilities that are offered in this ultra-affordable TV.
+The Insignia 4K Fire TV Edition (2020 model) may grab your attention with super-low prices during sales events, but it's also a great smart TV around for people who want the convenience of Alexa and streaming services in a single package.
+With 4K resolution, HDR support with Dolby Vision and Amazon's huge library of apps and content, our testing found the real selling point of the Insignia Fire TV isn't any one feature, but the total package of smart capabilities that are offered in this ultra-affordable TV.

 It's a great TV for casual viewing, but the mediocre performance and middling gaming support make it clear that (at least in this case) you get what you pay for – even if it does beat the competing 2020 Toshiba 4K Fire TV Edition.
 Fire TV is great for the Amazon faithful, but new-comers may find it a little too Amazon-centric.
 But it's hard to beat the price on a regular day, nevermind the low prices offered in every big sales event.

 Read our full Insignia 4K Ultra HD Fire TV Edition (2020 Model) review.